tomfelker/tensorez/README.md

 - pillow
 - pyraw

 Then you should be able to just grab this repo, and look at tensorez.py.
 It has a bunch of settings you will want to edit, and you can point it at your data.
+(I've included some test data, a video of Jupiter.)
 Then run it, and watch the pictures appear.

 ## Future directions